DeepProcess: Supporting business process execution using a MANN-based recommender system: Approach

 \subsection{Sequence prediction with dual-controllers and write-protected policy}

-Recall that there are multiple predictive tasks in business process modeling.
-We assume that at the prediction point, we are given a partially executed process instance, and we want to predict future properties, for example, the continuation of an process instance, or the remaining time, or the set of resources needed for completing the instance.
-Under the MANN formulation, many of those predictive tasks can be cast into \emph{sequence prediction}, that is, we generate a sequence of discrete symbols.
+We assume that at the decision point, we are given a partially executed process instance, and we want to prescribe actions for the continuation of a process instance based and optimize for KPIs based on remaining time, or the set of resources needed for completing the instance.
+Under the MANN formulation, many of those prescriptive tasks can be cast into \emph{sequence prediction}, that is, we generate a sequence of discrete symbols.
 For example, process continuation is a natural case, where each symbol is an event.

 In case of resources prediction, even though there may or may not natural ordering among resources, we can still produce a sequence.
-Due to the availability of the external memory which stores all the previous knowledge, the strict ordering in the output sequence is not of a major issue, because at any point in the prediction time, the controller can just make use of the external memory (which can be order-free since if it is read-only), and relies less on its own internal memory (which is order-dependent).
+Due to the availability of the external memory which stores all the previous knowledge, the strict ordering in the output sequence is not of a major issue, because at any point in the prediction time, the controller can just make use of the external memory (which can be order-free since it is read-only), and relies less on its own internal memory (which is order-dependent).
 Note that this property is not possible in LSTM, which is sequential by design.